hibbitts-design/docsify-open-publishing-starter-kit/README.md

 Example Docsify page displaying only page content (i.e., no sidebar is shown):
 https://hibbitts-design.github.io/demo-docsify-open-publishing-starter-kit/#/?standalone=true

-Please note that Docsify page-to-page navigation is not supported with the ‘embedded’ URL parameter.
+Please note that Docsify page-to-page navigation is not currently supported with the ‘embedded’ URL parameter.
+This functionality, however, is available by using the [Docsify-This](https://docsify-this.net/#/) project to display the same Markdown pages.

 To optionally show a page Table of Contents (based on included Headers), use the following: